romamik/blog.romamik.com/src/content/blog/2025-09-04-typed-eval-rs.md

     }
 ```

-Here, `ExprContext::field_getter` function returns a function that can be used to access a given field of the context object.
-This may sound a bit confusing, but actually, the concept is really simple.
+As you can see, again all the hard work is being done during the compilation stage and at runtime we only call the provided function.

 ### Implementing ExprContext

-Currently, to test our expression engine we can implement `ExprContext` by hand, but obviously, it would make a lot of sense to have a `Derive` macro to implement it for us.
+To test our expression engine we need implement `ExprContext`.
+We will do by hand now, but obviously, it would make a lot of sense to have a `Derive` macro to implement it for us.

 ```rs
 struct TestContext {